 Side sleeper – firm pillow with neck support

-Back sleeper – thinner firm or contoured pillow with neck support
+Back sleeper – thinner pillow or contoured pillow with neck support

 Stomach sleeper – soft, slim pillow to decrease stress on the back